Tabule/TabuleBlog/_posts/2013-01-25-tabule-for-sms.md

 ---
 layout: post
-title: Use Tabule Over SMS!
+title: Use Tabule via SMS!
 comments: true
 author: Neil Gupta
 time: 3:47pm
 ---

 We just launched our [iPhone app](https://itunes.apple.com/us/app/tabule/id590235792?mt=8&uo=4) last week to help you easily keep track of your due dates, but what if you don't have an iPhone?
-Starting today, you can just text your due dates to remember them!
+Starting today, you can also text your due dates to remember them!

 Start by adding your cell number to your profile from your account settings window.
 Don't worry, this number won't show to anybody else.

 ![Tabule Settings](/post_files/settings.png)